oVirt/ovirt-site/source/develop/release-management/features/storage/cinderlib-integration.html.md

 In case that some of the driver parameters contains sensitive information like passwords, the user can specify them as `driver_sensitive_options`.
 These parameters will be stored encrypted in the DB ans masked in the UI.

-Here is an example of the REST API usage:
+Here are examples of the REST API usage:

+HP 3PAR:

 ```XML
 <storage_domain>